ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Identity Validation (IV):
 During a handshake, the security protocol will conduct identity validation of the peer.
-This can call into the application to offload validation.
+This can offload validation or occur transparently to the application.
   - TLS
   - DTLS
   - ZRTP